diannedejesus/debt_tracker/readme.md

 * Access log: Keep track of case workers' logins, edits, and views.
 * Letters: This is a wish list item.
 A page that produces a letter for different situations when working with debt accounts.
 * Have the individual case page have an option to switch to another case with out going to list page.
+* log changes made to users and debts

 ### Databases
 * Names